I Lost 25 Pounds When I Returned Home to Finland — Here’s Why

 I absolutely acknowledge that part of this is due to the difference between “vacation eating” and the more sustainable, daily choices we make when we have a scheduled routine.
 But my children have never lived in the United States, so when we visit, I want to show them all my favorite places and take them to great restaurants that offer dishes we can’t get back at home.
 We eat plenty of “American foods” we can’t get in Finland: think onion rings and tacos, for starters (and yes, I’m aware that tacos are Mexican, but try ordering them in Finland, and you’ll understand why I associate them with my life in America).
 We also never refuse hospitality from our loved ones in the form of (sometimes less-than-healthy) food.

-But some of the changes are more about major lifestyle differences in the United States and Finland in general.
+However, some of the changes are more about major lifestyle differences in the United States and Finland in general.
 For instance, in the U.S., we drive a lot more than we walk.
 I discovered exactly how different the lifestyles were during my last summer trip when things got out of hand.
 After just 10 weeks stateside, I had gained almost 25 pounds.
 After that experience, I was ready to pay better attention not only to my own personal choices, but also to the environment and the messaging around health and food experienced by my family.
 Here are some observations of what I found back home in Ostrobothnia.

 In Finland, we spend a lot of time outdoors.